telekom/testerra-xray-connector/README.md

 #### Other mapping implementations

 The `DefaultSummaryMapper` maps Java test methods to Jira Tests and Java classes to Jira Test Sets by their name, when no keys are present in the annotations.
-Additionally, it create the issues when they don't exist.
-You enable that feature by passing the mapper in your `XrayResultsSynchronizer`.
+Additionally, it creates the issues when they don't exist.
+You enable that feature by passing that mapper in your `XrayResultsSynchronizer`.

 ```java
 public class MyXrayResultsSynchronizer extends AbstractXrayResultsSynchronizer {